 guard let container else { throw EmbeddingError.modelNotLoaded }

-return try await container.encode(documents)
+return try await container.perform { context in

 }